cstarendal/EnsembleAI/README.md

 - UI/UX design
 - Implementation plan

+See [docs/PROJECT_LEARNINGS.md](./docs/PROJECT_LEARNINGS.md) for the reusable architecture, quality, testing, and operational playbook carried over from prior projects.

 ## Development Status

 🚧 **In Development** - This project is currently being built according to the design document.